joinhandshake/knockoff/README.md

 ### Run-time Configuration

 Knockoff can be configured during runtime.
-This is done thruogh the `establish_new_connections!` method which takes in a hash of new configurations to apply to each replica before re-connecting.
+This is done through the `establish_new_connections!` method which takes in a hash of new configurations to apply to each replica before re-connecting.

 ```
 Knockoff.establish_new_connections!({ 'pool' => db_pool })